|

 People who tell the truth are excluded from the society they live in if they go against the interests of the people.

 If someone is always speaking the truth on every subject and is constantly contradictory it is hard to get along with that person.
-This saying is about this type of experience.
+This is about this type of experience.

 Maydanoz Olma

-Literal meaning: Don’t be parsley.
+Literally: Don’t be parsley.

 English equivalent: Don’t stick your nose in everything.